 By Patricia Dammann, VP Programs and Operations, IOD

 As of late, talent is quickly becoming more and more of a scarce commodity in organizations.
-As a result, leadership positions are vacant for way too long which may lead to delayed organization initiatives and perhaps an erosion of a much needed competitive advantage.
-There are many reasons for this, and probably as many countermeasures to address these real issues.
-However, one area that many organizations fail to address well is how to keep good leaders from derailing their career track.
+As a result, leadership positions are vacant for way too long, and that can lead to delayed organization initiatives and an erosion of a much needed competitive advantage.
+There are many reasons for this and probably as many countermeasures to address these real issues.
+However, one area that many organizations fail to successfully address is how to keep good leaders from derailing their career track.

 The most common profile for high-potential leaders who are likely to derail is someone who is smart, driven, and accustomed to pushing through obstacles to meet ambitious goals.
 This same hard-driving, risk-taking style that gets leaders noticed for high performance can also cause them to experience problems with their colleagues.
-They are more likely to derail if they don’t learn how to show respect for others, listen to their feedback, understand their perspectives and accept their ideas to build relationships and gain commitment.
+High potentials are more likely to derail if they don’t learn how to show respect for others, listen to feedback, understand other’s perspectives and accept their ideas to build relationships and gain commitment.

 Other derailment patterns include leaders who have brilliant ideas and solutions but are ineffective in getting their ideas implemented through others; and leaders who get results but alienate peers and direct reports.

 There are several steps managers can take to decrease risks for derailment:

 - Accurately identify high potential leaders in your organization.
 Those who have high performance and high potential.

 - Provide clear expectations in terms of valued behaviors.